fenghaolw/azul-helper/azul_rl/examples/README.md

 1. **Implement RL Agents**: Use the numerical state representation for training
 2. **Create Custom Games**: Modify game parameters and rules
 3. **Analyze Gameplay**: Use tile counting and color tracking for analysis
+4. **Train Neural Networks**: Use MCTS for self-play training
-4. **Extend Functionality**: Add new features building on the validated foundation
+5. **Extend Functionality**: Add new features building on the validated foundation

-The numerical state representation is **complete, validated, and ready** for machine learning applications!
+The numerical state representation is **complete, validated, and ready** for machine learning applications, and the MCTS implementation provides a solid foundation for advanced AI game playing!